julesjazz/grapefruitlab/content/print/pity-fear.md

 Oh, Darlin’, You might not be Aphrodite
 But I want you to suffer in myself with me.

-Your Halloween head in my lap
-A horror movie, take a nap
+Your Halloween head in my lap, a horror movie, take a nap.
-Some curs-ed YouTube videos
+Some curs-ed YouTube videos.
-You looked so peaceful in repose
+You looked so peaceful in repose.
-Your roommates' humor speaks in tongues
+Your roommates' humor speaks in tongues.
-Are those bedroom eyes or sleepy ones
+Are those bedroom eyes or sleepy ones?
 Some morning I will buy you brunch,
 Will I see you in another month?

 What would a cowgirl ever see
-in a middle-aged professional like me
+in a middle-aged professional like me?
 Is my hair queer enough, Is my spirit free?
-Can I provide you some stability?
+Can I provide you with stability?

 And what country girl seduces wits
 In a country dress and a can of Schlitz?